Project

 Actions #2

-Updated by Will G 11 months ago
+Updated by Will G over 1 year ago

 I'm interested in this as well.
 The stock software is horrendous, and it's a nice little superheterodyne GMRS radio.